-- 1.1 Safeguarding is defined as: - protecting children from maltreatment - preventing impairment of children's health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best life chances. - 1.2 Child Protection is defined as: - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.
+- 1.1 Safeguarding is defined as: - · protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-(Working Together, DfE 2018)
+1.2 Child Protection is defined as:

+• the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm (Working Together, DfE 2018).